MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/get-started.md

 [!include [banner](../../includes/banner.md)]

-Master planning in Supply Chain Management is provided by an external service called the Planning Optimiation Add-in for Dyamics 365 Supply Chain Management.
+Master planning in Supply Chain Management is provided by an external service called the Planning Optimization Add-in for Dynamics 365 Supply Chain Management.
 This topic explains how to obtain and set up that service.

 ## Availability